Viscosity of Waterat 20 °C

 Scientific Explanation

 Viscosity arises from intermolecular forces and the structure of the fluid.
-In water, hydrogen bonding creates a temporary network that resists shear.
+Worth adding: in water, hydrogen bonding creates a temporary network that resists shear.
 At 20 °C, the average kinetic energy of water molecules is high enough to break and reform hydrogen bonds rapidly, resulting in a moderate viscosity.

 When temperature rises, kinetic energy increases, weakening hydrogen bonds and lowering viscosity.
 Conversely, cooling strengthens these bonds, increasing resistance to flow.
 The relationship is approximately exponential, described by the Arrhenius equation: